 The following description, together with the additional information we may include in any applicable prospectus supplements, summarizes the material terms and provisions of the warrants that we may offer under this prospectus.
-While the terms we have summarized below will apply generally to any warrants that we may offer under this prospectus, we will describe the particular terms of any series of warrants in more detail in the applicable prospectus supplement.
+While the terms we have summarized below will apply generally to any warrants that we may offer under this prospectus of any series of warrants in more detail in the applicable prospectus supplement.
 The terms of any warrants offered under a prospectus supplement may differ from the terms described below.